For a printout of Crowder District Park's upcoming programs and events, please refer to our quarterly program bulletins below.

 Track out at Crowder!
 Experience hands-on, indoor and outdoor science and learn all about birds!
 Study what makes birds fly by exploring feathers, flight patterns and wings.
 Learn the life cycle of birds and identify the birds of NC to become a junior bird watcher!

-Discovery boxes are packaged lesson plans, intended for use by teachers or parents who wish to educate a group of children without requesting a program through the office.
-These boxes are available at the office and must be signed out for use.
-Discovery boxes are also available on a first-come, first-served basis.
-Discovery boxes are a great way to explore the park in a new and exciting way!
+Discovery boxes are self-guided lesson plans, intended for use by teachers or parents who wish to educate a group of children without requesting a formal program through the office.
+All boxes come complete with equipment, activity guides and additional background materials.

 - Bird Behavior Bingo Box